tkozuch/AudioSlicer/README.md

 # AudioSlicer

 Audio Slicer is a web application for slicing audio files according to information given in form of text.
 A typical usage example includes slicing live concert record or album to individual songs.
+User gives only two input informations: text informing about titles and cuts, and a file.

+An example text would be:
+'''
+1. You Love Me - ye ye ye 0:00
+2. My second song 3:40
+3. I Love You 7:20
+'''

+Where time indicates songs' starting times.

 ## Getting Started